jfisherd/SBA-6-TypeScript-and-Advanced-JavaScript/README.md

 <br>
 apiServices.ts also uses await, waiting to extract the needed product data until the Response object has been retrieved.
 <br>
 Two custom error classes were defined, NetworkError (failed api response) and DataError (retrieved data value is invalid).
 In the event a different error occurs, a generic error response is given in the catch block.
+Random errors thrown to simulate the an error about 50% of the time
 <br>